-

 Melbourne Journalist and author Tony De Bolfo stumbled onto the existence of Dall’Italia All’Australia through his research for a book entitled In Search of Kings (Harper CollinsPublishers) - dealing with what became of 108 passengers including his grandfather Silvio De Bolfo and his brothers Francesco and Igino - who disembarked the steamship Re d’Italia (King of Italy) in Melbourne in November 1927.
 Tony discovered the existence of Dall’Italia All’Australia after scouring a website for the Bologna Silent Film Festival where the film was screened in 2003.

 Since that time the (silent) film has been screened all over Australia with a live musical score by I Viaggiatori with the last performance in 2017.
-The film will have a revival and will be coming to Brisbane in May 2022 with live music by Zumpa which includes David De Santi from I Viaggiatori.

 During Tony De Bolfo's research he discovered the Australian Regina d'Italia disembarkee passenger lists from the 1924 journey.
 These are available in I Viaggiatori website and make interesting reading for anyone with Italian heritage in Australia.
 The list of Brisbane passengers that disembarked is below.